 The above graph, showcased on BTC Direct, estimates that all Bitcoins will be mined by 2033.

 In the Proof-of-Work model, the rewards for mining are paid out in the cryptocurrency that is being validated.
-Each transaction processed over any blockchain network needs to be verified by miners to ensure that the same virtual token was not spent twice.
+The miners validate each transaction processed over any blockchain network.
+This verifies that the same virtual token was not spent twice.

 But not every cryptocurrency requires transaction validation through mining.

 Coins such as Ripple, Stellar, Cardano, EOS, and NEO are non-mineable cryptocurrencies.
-These cryptocurrencies use a “Proof-of-Stake” protocol, as opposed to the “Proof-of-Work” which is used by most mineable cryptocurrencies.
+These cryptocurrencies use a “Proof-of-Stake” protocol, as opposed to the “Proof-of-Work”.

 2. Proof-of-Work vs. Proof-of-Stake

 The Proof of Work (PoW) system is one of the most important algorithms in blockchain technology.
-It’s used by most of the cryptocurrencies, including Bitcoin and Ethereum.
+It is used by most cryptocurrencies, including Bitcoin and Ethereum.